Jorge Soler Player Props: Marlins vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have a 4.51 team ERA that ranks 22nd across all league pitching staffs.
+- The Cardinals' 4.60 team ERA ranks 25th across all league pitching staffs.

+- Liberatore (1-3 with a 5.68 ERA and 22 strikeouts in 31 2/3 innings pitched) gets the start for the Cardinals, his eighth of the season.

-- The righty's last appearance came on Thursday against the Houston Astros, when he tossed 1 2/3 innings, surrendering six earned runs while giving up six hits.
+- His most recent appearance was on Sunday against the New York Yankees, when the left-hander went 4 1/3 innings, surrendering three earned runs while giving up seven hits.

-- In 10 games this season, the 41-year-old has put up an ERA of 7.45, with 4.7 strikeouts per nine innings.
-Opponents are batting .358 against him.
+- The 23-year-old has an ERA of 5.68, with 6.3 strikeouts per nine innings, in eight games this season.
+Opponents have a .299 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.